Skip to main content

 info

-This section allows control of Vertex Glitching through AudioLink.
-It will only be exposed when AudioLink is activated on the Material.
+The settings in this section will only be visible when AudioLink is activated on the Material.

 Glitch Band